-If you believe better data is one of the top drivers of growth, you are not alone.
+If you believe better data is one of the top drivers of growth, you're not alone.

 According to a 2019 survey, "Fortune 1000 companies are now recognizing that they must become more adept at leveraging their data assets if they are to compete successfully against highly agile data-driven competitors." - MIT Sloan Management Review

-The terms Big Data, Machine Learning, and Artificial Intelligence are bandied about at workshops and industry events as though they’re well-understood and commonly applied.
+The terms Big Data, Machine Learning, Factory of the Future, Industry 4.0, and Artificial Intelligence are bandied about at workshops and industry events as though they’re well-understood and commonly applied.

 They’re buzzwords - more a means of staying in the conversation than technologies that actually apply to common use cases.

 In reality, employing complex algorithms and neural-networks to identify correlations beyond the reach of common sense requires an enormous quantity of transactional data, as well as a high tolerance for trial and error.